godotengine/godot-docs/classes/class_animationtreeplayer.rst

 **Inherits:** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-Animation player that uses a node graph for blending animations.
+*Deprecated.* Animation player that uses a node graph for blending animations.
+Superseded by :ref:`AnimationTree<class_AnimationTree>`.

 Description
 -----------

-A node graph tool for blending multiple animations bound to an :ref:`AnimationPlayer<class_AnimationPlayer>`.
+*Deprecated.* A node graph tool for blending multiple animations bound to an :ref:`AnimationPlayer<class_AnimationPlayer>`.
 Especially useful for animating characters or other skeleton-based rigs.
 It can combine several animations to form a desired pose.

 It takes :ref:`Animation<class_Animation>`\ s from an :ref:`AnimationPlayer<class_AnimationPlayer>` node and mixes them depending on the graph.

+See :ref:`AnimationTree<class_AnimationTree>` for a more full-featured replacement of this node.

 Tutorials
 ---------